aspose-total/Aspose.Total-Products/total/en/net/conversion/potx-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLSX via C# or Online App" h2=".NET API for POTX to XLSX conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert POTX files to XLSX within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POTX to XLSX.

+The first step involves using Aspose.Slides for .NET to export the POTX file to HTML.
+This component provides a wide range of features and options for manipulating PowerPoint presentations, including the ability to export presentations to HTML.

+The second step involves using Aspose.Cells for .NET to convert the HTML file to XLSX.
+This powerful Spreadsheet Programming API provides a comprehensive set of features and options for creating, manipulating and converting spreadsheets.
+It also provides the ability to convert HTML files to XLSX.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTX file to XLSX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSX.
+By using Aspose.Total for .NET, developers can quickly and easily convert POTX files to XLSX within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POTX to XLSX, making it an ideal solution for developers who need to convert PowerPoint presentations to Excel spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}